isomerpages/nlb-mobile-guide/spotlight/wellbeing/strongfemaleprotagonist.md

 <p>LyndaLibrary by LinkedIn is an eLearning platform with video tutorials by industry experts.
 Learn software, creative, and business skills to achieve your personal and professional goals.
 You can sign in to LyndaLibrary as an NLB library member to access its collection - <a href="/get-started-with/lynda/">find out how</a>.</p>

 <p><strong>1. <a href=" https://www.lynda.com/training/2012-SBIFF-Women-s-Panel-Women-in-the-Biz/96431-2.html?org=nlb.gov.sg" target="_blank">2012 Santa Barbara International Film Festival Women's Panel: Women in the Biz</a></strong><br/>
 In this entertainment industry panel, filmmakers share their experiences behind the camera.
-Familiar names include Julia Louis-Dreyfus (Picture Paris), Dede Gardner (Tree of Life), Denise Ream (Cars 2), Leslie Urdang (Beginners).</p>
+Familiar names include Julia Louis-Dreyfus (Picture Paris), Dede Gardner (Tree of Life), Denise Ream (Cars 2) and Leslie Urdang (Beginners).</p>
 <a href=" https://www.lynda.com/training/2012-SBIFF-Women-s-Panel-Women-in-the-Biz/96431-2.html?org=nlb.gov.sg"><img src="/images/FR-1-lynda-female-film-makers.jpg" style="width:400px;"></a>

 <p><strong>2. <a href="https://www.lynda.com/Leadership-Management-tutorials/Women-Work/625918-2.html?org=nlb.gov.sg " target="_blank"> Proven Success Strategies for Women at Work</a></strong><br/>